Forests, Wildfire & Rural Communities

 Improving Resilience: Forests, Wildfires and Communities

-As in many countries, wildfires in the U.S. are getting worse, and overly dense forests are part of the problem.
-Healthy demand for wood products gives landowners a financial incentive for forest thinning and other landscape restoration efforts that reduce the fire risk.
-In particular, mass timber creates an opportunity for large, solid structural elements to be manufactured from relatively small-diameter trees and those affected by insects, disease, and fire.
+As in many countries, wildfires in the U.S. are getting worse and overly dense forests are part of the problem.
+A healthy demand for wood products gives landowners a financial incentive for forest thinning and other landscape restoration efforts that reduce the fire risk.
+In particular, mass timber creates an opportunity for large structural elements to be manufactured from relatively small-diameter trees and those affected by insects, disease, and fire.
 It also offers a way to strengthen rural economies.
-Mass timber products require sophisticated manufacturing, planning, and other plant positions—i.e., well-paying jobs in communities that often need an economic boost.
-So, building a modern urban wood building has a very real connection to the natural environment and success of rural towns.
+Mass timber products require sophisticated manufacturing, planning, and other plant positions—in other words, well-paying jobs in communities that often need an economic boost.
+So, building urban wood buildings has a very real connection to the health of our natural environment and the success of rural towns.

 Overly Dense Forests

-Over the last 100 years, the historic makeup of forested landscapes in the West has changed from patchwork patterns with natural firebreaks to forests with much greater density.
-Combined with climate change impacts—including warmer, drier and windier climates—these overly dense forests create prime conditions for increasingly large and catastrophic wildfires.1
+In the U.S., forests occupy about one-third of the land base.
+Over the past 100 years, the makeup of forested landscapes in the West has changed from patchwork patterns with natural firebreaks to forests with much greater density.
+Combined with a changing climate—including warmer, drier and windier weather—these overly dense forests create prime conditions for increasingly large and catastrophic wildfires.1

-For more information on forest density and climate change impacts on our forests, watch the Ted Talk, Why wildfires have gotten worse—and what we can do about it by Paul Hessburg of the USDA Forest Service and University of Washington/Oregon State University.
+For more information on the impacts of forest density , watch the Ted Talk, Why wildfires have gotten worse—and what we can do about it by Paul Hessburg of the USDA Forest Service and University of Washington/Oregon State University.

 Is North America running out of forests?

 Forest area in the U.S. has been stable for more than 100 years, despite a huge increase in population.
-Conservatively, the U.S. was home to 76 million people in 1900 and 181 million in 1960—and there are more than 330 million people today.
-And yet we have about the same amount of forested land as we did at the turn of the last century.
+By conservative estimates, the U.S. was home to 76 million people in 1900 and there are more than 330 million people today.
+And yet, as shown in the graphic below, we have about the same amount of forested land as we did at the turn of the last century.

 Does specifying wood contribute to deforestation?

 In the U.S., 58% of the total forest land is privately owned.
-More than 10 million individual and family forest landowners own 43% of this total, and corporations, partnerships and tribes own the remaining 15%.
-While forest ownership in the U.S. is fairly evenly split between private and public ownership, private lands account for 89% of all timber harvested.3
+More than 10 million individuals, family landowners, and tribes account for 38% of this total, while corporations own the remaining 20%.3 While forest ownership in the U.S. is fairly evenly split between private and public ownership, private lands account for 89% of all timber harvested.2

 For more information on forest ownership, management, and trends across the U.S., check out these resources:

-In Focus: U.S. Forest Ownership and Management – Congressional Research Service
+Congressional Research Service.
+(2021).
+In Focus: U.S. Forest Ownership and Management.

-The Impact of Wood Use on North American Forests – Think Wood
+Think Wood.
+(2015).
+The Impact of Wood Use on North American Forests.